atoti/notebooks/notebooks/01-use-cases/finance/front-office/README.md

 </p>

-## Financial use cases for Front Offices
+## Financial use cases for Front Office

 <table>